nens/threedi-docs/source/e_2d_results_analysis_tutorial.rst

 Watershed delineation for a flooded area
 ----------------------

-From the maximum water depth raster that you created previously in this tutorial, you can see that some parts of the area are flooded.
-To better understand why an area gets flooded and to design appropriate measures to decrease flood risks in the future, it is often necessary to know where the water in the flooded area comes from.
-You can use the Watershed Tool to answer this question.
+To better understand why an area gets flooded and to design appropriate measures to decrease flood risks in the future; we want to know where the water in the flooded area comes from.
+We will now use the Watershed Tool to answer this question.
 The Watershed Tool allows you to determine the upstream and downstream catchment at any point or area.
 Follow the steps below to use the watershed tool:

-Load the maximum water depth raster

-#)	Before you start with the watershed tool, first load the maximum water depth raster that you created previously in this tutorial.
-You can do this by dragging the raster in the QGIS-project.
-Alternatively, you can also choose Layer -> Add layer -> Add Raster Layer.
-Select the maximum water depth raster and choose *Add*.

-#)	You can change the style of the raster by right-clicking on the layer and choosing Properties*.
-Go to *Symbology* and set the render type to *Singleband pseudocolor*.
-Under *Color ramp* you can choose for the Blues ramp.
-Choose *Apply* and *Ok*.

-Using the Watershed tool

-3. From the maximum water depth raster, you can see that part of the town is flooded in this scenario (see the area indicated with the red circle in the figure above).
+#) First we have to make sure the maximum waterdepth raster is still visible.
+In the Layers panel, check the layer *max_waterdepth_interpolated*.

-4. Now, open the watershed tool by clicking on the symbol indicated in the figure below.
+#)	Now, open the Watershed tool (PLAATJE) in the 3Di Results Analysis toolbar.

-5. In the Watershed tool, first define the Input.
-Select the correct results under *3Di results*.
+#)	In the Watershed tool, first define the Input.
+Select yout results under *3Di results*.

-6. Under *Settings*, you can adjust the period for which you want to carry out the watershed analysis by adjusting the start and end time.
+#)	Under *Settings*, you can adjust the period for which you want to carry out the watershed analysis by adjusting the start and end time.
 Furthermore, you can adjust the threshold.
 If there is a net flow from the upstream element to the target node(s) above the defined threshold, the upstream element is included in the catchment.
 For now, you do not need to change the settings.

-7. The next step is to define the target nodes.
-Choose *Click on canvas* and select the node indicated in the figure below.
+#)	The next step is to define the target nodes.
+Click on *Click on canvas* and select the nodes in our study area (Vaethvey road 21-29).

-8. The tool automatically calculates the upstream catchment area for the node that you selected.
+The tool automatically calculates the upstream catchment area for the nodes that you selected.
 The result of the analysis is depicted in the figure below.
-By choosing *Clear results*, the catchment will disappear and you can choose another point to derive the upstream catchment for.
+By choosing *Clear results*, the catchment will disappear and you can choose different nodes to derive the upstream catchment for.

-9. By choosing *Downstream* instead of *Upstream* you can derive the downstream catchment of any node (or collection of nodes) that you choose.
-Feel free to try around and derive the upstream and downstream areas for different nodes or areas in the model area.
+#)	Now click *Downstream* instead of *Upstream* to derive the downstream catchment of your selected nodes.
+The result gives us a indication on how the flood volume is drained during and after the event.

 Calculation the flood volume
 ----------------------

-In the previous part of this tutorial, you have seen how you can use the watershed-tool in 3di to analyze both the upstream and downstream catchment of water in a flooded area.
-In addition, it is often useful to know what the volume of water in a flooded area is.
-In this part of the tutorial, you are going to use the water balance-tool to determine the flood volume for an area in your model.
+Lastly, we are going to use the water balance-tool to determine the flood volume for in our study area.

-#)	Make sure to have the model and the results opened in the 3Di modeler interface (see previous part of this tutorial for instructions on how to do this).
-In the model, you can see that a grid refinement was implemented in an area of the town that gets flooded; see the area indicated in the Figure below.
-You are going to determine the flood volume in this area.
+In the schematization, you can see that a grid refinement was implemented in the area of the town that gets flooded: our study area (Vaethvey road 21-29).

-#)	Open the water balance-tool by clicking on the icon indicated in the figure below.
+#)	Click on Water balance tool (PLAATJE) in the 3Di Results Analysis toolbar.

 #)	Choose *Select polygon* and click on the grid refinement area.
 Choose *grid refinement area (study_area)* in the popup menu.

-#)	The tool will now automatically calculate and visualize the water balance for this area.
-Check that it matches the figure below.
+The tool will now automatically calculate and visualize the water balance for this area.

 #)	In the water balance, you can choose to show both discharges and volumes.
-The tool is automatically set to discharge; change to volume by using the dropdown menu and choose the *m3 cumulative* option.
+The tool is automatically set to discharge.
+Now change to volume by using the dropdown menu and choose the *m3 cumulative* option.

 #)	In the graph, the cumulative volumes of water for different components in the model are displayed.
 At the right side you can activate and deactivate different options, to visualize different flow components.
 Hover over the different components to see which ones are indicated in the graph.

 #)	The main component that is of interest in this question is *2D flow*.
 Notice that the graph displays both a positive and negative cumulative 2D Flow.
-This is caused by the fact that the 2D flow is both entering (positive) and leaving (negative) the grid refinement area.
+This is caused by the fact that the 2D flow is both entering (positive) and leaving (negative) the study area.
 The net 2D flow is represented by the dotted red line, representing the *volume change 2D*.
-By using you mouse to zoom in on the y-axis, you can check the net 2D volume change at the end of the simulation.
-Check that this is about 3224 m3.
+Use your mouse to zoom in on the y-axis, you can check the net 2D volume change at the end of the simulation.
+Check that the floow volume is about 3200 m3.

+.. |langaa_waterbalans_leeg| image:: /langaa_waterbalans_leeg.png
+	:scale: 100%

+.. |langaa_waterbalans_antwoord| image:: /image/langaa_waterbalans_antwoord.png
+	:scale: 100%

 .. |load_from_spatialite| image:: /image/pictogram_load_from_spatialite.png
 	:scale: 80%